 This 10 - 75 meter horizontal loop antenna is fed with 450 ohm ladder line running down into the ham shack via a roof vent to a Palstar AT1500BAL balanced line antenna tuner.
 The above graphic depicts the overall layout of this loop cut to one full wavelength (270ft) on the lowest operating frequency (75 meters).
 The mean height of the loop above ground is about 60 ft.

 The above photo depicts the feed point of the 450 ohm ladder line.
 The ladder line passes through the roof ridge vent into the garage attic and thence down into the shack.
-Clear silicon sealant was used throughout.
+Clear silicone sealant was used throughout.
 Loop suspension attachment points consist of nylon pulleys attached to dacron halyards to maintain equal tension on all three sides of the loop.

 Why feed a loop with balanced feed line?

 If you doubt the viability of feeding wire antennas like loops and dipoles with open wire line, read the following explanation courtesy of K5UA "Charles":